SmashTaps/devops/README.md

 ### Make Gradle executable

   Some Linux environments, Gradle is not executable by default.
-Just in case We make sure it's execuatable.
+Just in case We make sure it's executable.

 ### Generating the Android release build